MikuAuahDark/NPad93/ngrading/README.md

 -----

 Color grading is a post-processing effect to improve the appearance of image using precomputed RGB table.
-Any effect that doesn't require neighbor pixels like blur can be precomputed using the LUT table.
+Any effect that doesn't require neighbor pixels such as hue shift, contrast, sepia, etc. can be precomputed using the LUT table.

 Two variants of LUT table can be used: